Influence Maximization in Social Networks: A Survey of Behaviour-Aware Methods: Preliminaries

-IM aims to spread a message as widely as possible through a social network, taking into account that it is highly time consuming and practically impossible to send the message to all users of the network.
-As a result a small set of influential users are selected, who have more influence than other users and can propagate the message.
-In addition, friendship and trust between the users lead to a more effective acceptance of the message \cite{g1,g2,g3}.
-In some research, additional constraints may also be taken into account, such as the desired number of seeds, the level of budget, and so on.
-The IM problem is generally defined as in Eq.~(\ref{Eq.IM}), where the function \(\varphi(S)\) defines the influence of a set of seeds \(S\).
+The Influence Maximization (IM) problem aims to spread a message as widely as possible through a social network, taking into account that it is highly time consuming and practically impossible to send the message to all users of the network.
+As a result some constraints are taken into account to select a small set of influential users, who have more influence than other users and can widely propagate the message.
+The IM problem is generally defined as in Eq.~(\ref{Eq.IM}), where the function $\varphi(S)$ defines the influence of a set of seeds $S$.